-Participation Fee
+Step 2: Submit Participation Fee

-The fee to participate in the Discovery Program is \$785.00 and is payable in two installments.
-The Intent to Participate Fee is \$500.00 and must be sent with the Intent to Participate Form.
+The fee to participate in the Discovery Program is \$1,750.00 and is payable in two installments.
+The Intent to Participate Fee is \$750.00.
+SPQA will invoice the Participant after receiving the Intent.
 This fee is non-refundable.
-It covers costs incurred to recruit and train the SPQA Examiner Team.
-The Participation Fee is an additional \$285.00 and must be sent with the completed Self-Assessment.
-Checks should be made payable to Virginia SPQA.
-To pay by credit card or invoice, contact SPQA at programs.services@spqa-va.org.
+It covers costs incurred to conduct the Introduction to the Baldrige Excellence Framework workshop(s) and recruit and train the SPQA Mentor and Examiner Team.
+The remainder of the Participation Fee (\$1,000.00) is payable when SPQA receives the completed Discovery Self-Assessment.
+SPQA prefers using PayPal to receive payment.
+If you have any questions about the fees or payment methods, contact SPQA at programs.services@spqa-va.org.